(c) 2024 PillSync.com

 8 Use In Specific Populations

-Lactation: Breastfeeding not recommended during treatment.
+Lactation: Breastfeeding is not recommended during treatment.
 (8.2)

 8.1 Pregnancy